 Is your thyroid issue also an autoimmune issue?

 According to world-renowned thyroid expert and author of the book Why do I Still Have Thyroid Symptoms?, Dr. Datis Khazzarian, over 90 percent of hypothyroidism cases are autoimmune in nature.
 In fact, a person could have autoimmunity for years before experiencing symptoms of an underactive thyroid.

 The reason for this is that the immune system gets confused and creates antibodies that attack healthy thyroid tissue.
 When enough thyroid tissue is destroyed and insufficient amounts of thyroid hormones are produced, this is when symptoms of a low-functioning thyroid appear.

 The good news is that there are thyroid supplements that you can take to balance and support the immune system as well as the thyroid to put the attack on the thyroid into remission.
 Having a good diet and avoiding certain foods is also key.
-This article reviews the latest research on some supplements that can act as an integral part of hypothyroidism therapy.
-Of course, it goes without saying to consult your doctor or functional medicine practitioner in order to assess if these supplements are right for you.
+Of course, it goes without saying to consult your doctor or functional medicine practitioner in order to assess if these thyroid supplements are right for you.

 1. Omega-3 Fatty Acids

 Most people that eat today’s highly processed diet are exposed to high levels of oils (like genetically-modified corn and soy) that are high in omega-6 fatty acids.
 The problem with this is that when omega-6 fatty acids out-number omega-3 fatty acids in the diet, increasing levels of inflammation are seen.
 This sets the stage for an array of diseases that include autoimmune thyroiditis, diabetes, obesity, and cancer.